davetron5000/naildrivin5.com/_posts/2022-09-06-actual-reasons-to-use-tdd.md

 <!-- more -->

 You can't measure developer productivity, and you can't analyze a design to see if it's good, or even better as compared to some other design.
 You can't even get two engineers to agree on subjective traits of a good design.
-I can't understand why TDD's proponent spromise this stuff.
+I can't understand why TDD's proponents promise this stuff.
 They don't need to.

 What TDD—in the more literal interpretation of using tests to drive development—*can* do is provide a process to produce reliable, automated tests that provide great coverage of